-To study the basic concept of Criminal Jurisprudence.
+Objectives: To study the basic concept of Criminal Jurisprudence.
 To study the criminal justice agencies: Police, Court, Prosecution and Correctional Agencies.
 To study the pre-trial procedure and trial procedure.
-To study correctional programmes and role of court in implementation of these programmes.
+To study correctional programmes and role of court implimentation of these programmes.

-UNIT-I Introduction

-Crime, causes of crime, concept of criminal jurisprudence.
+UNIT-I Introduction Lectures-09 Crime, causes of crime, concept of criminal jurisprudence.
 Administration of criminal justice.
 Organisational hierarchy of criminal court and their jurisdiction.
 Organisation of prosecuting agencies for prosecuting criminals; prosecution, police and withdrawal of prosecution.

-Pre- trial Procedure

-Arrest and questioning of accused

-The rights of the accused: right to counsel, right to bail, constitutional rights.
+UNIT-II Pre-trial Procedure Lectures-09 Arrest and questioning of accused The rights of the accused: right to counsel, right to bail, constitutional rights.
 Roles of the prosecutor and judicial officer in investigation.
 The Evidentiary value of the Statement/ the articles seized/ collected by the police.

-Trial procedures

-The accusatory and the inquisitorial system of trial.
+UNIT-III Trial procedures Lectures-08 The accusatory and the inquisitorial system of trial.
 Role of the judges.
 Plea bargaining.
 Preventive detention laws.
 Protection of public peace and order.

-Correction and after care services

-Correctional institutions, correctional programmes.
+UNIT-IV Correction and after care services Correctional institutions, correctional programmes.
 Role of the court in Correctional Programmes in India.

-Public interest litigation,

-Preventive and reformative measures in India: provisions under different legislations.
+Public interest litigation, Lectures-08 Preventive and reformative measures in India: provisions under different legislations.

-Note:- The Question Paper will have four units.
+Note:-The Question Paper will have four units.
 The Examiner is required to set eight questions with two questions from each unit.
-The candidate shall be required to attempt
+The candidate shall be required to attempt four questions selecting one question from each unit.
+Each question carries 15 marks.